Eschatologue/CM_wiki/docs/character-creation/race/half-orc.md

 &ensp;&ensp;&ensp; You gain :dnd-stat-prof:**Proficiency** in the Charisma (Intimidation) skill.

 :dnd-trait-savage-attack:{ .lg .middle } **Savage Attack**
-&ensp;&ensp;&ensp; When you score a critical hit with a melee weapon attack, you can roll one of the weapon's damage dice one additional time and add it to the extra damage of the critical hit.
+&ensp;&ensp;&ensp; When you score a Critical Hit with a melee weapon attack, you can roll one of the weapon's damage dice one additional time and add it to the extra damage of the Critical Hit.

 ---